MTCam/Prandtl/doc/prandtl_development_notes.md

 ---
 ## 3. Simulation Workflow and Call Sequence

 This section summarizes how a Prandtl simulation is constructed and advanced in time, and how the main MFEM and Prandtl objects interact during this process.
+This section also summarizes how the conserved state is created, passed through the operator hierarchy, and consumed by the DGSEM kernels.

+At a high level:

+1. The solution state lives in the ParGridFunction `sol`, defined on the system finite element space `vfes`.
+It stores all conserved variables using the equation-blocked layout described in Section 2.

+2. During each time step, the MFEM ODE solver calls
+   DGSEMOperator::Mult(sol, dudt).
+   This is the top-level RHS routine and the first consumer of the conserved state.

+3. DGSEMOperator delegates the spatial discretization to
+   DGSEMNonlinearForm::Mult(...).
+   This routine evaluates all DG volume, interior face, boundary face, and MPI shared-face contributions, where the conserved state is accessed heavily.

+The subsections that follow provide detail on each of these stages and how they relate to Prandtl’s data structures and MFEM’s abstractions.

 ### 3.1 Big-Picture Simulation Workflow